-9.4.13 Core Dump When Copy or Link to File 60 9.4.14 Input Method Window Repeatedly Flushed 60 9.4.15 Japanese Locale Core Dump 60 9.4.16 GTK2+ Applications Freeze 61 9.5 Problems That Affect Complex-Text Locales 61 9.5.1 Incomplete Support for Right-to-Left Languages 61
+9.4.13 Japanese Locale Core Dump 60 9.4.14 GTK2+ Applications Freeze 61 9.5 Problems That Affect Complex-Text Locales 61 9.5.1 Incomplete Support for Right-to-Left Languages 61

 Index 63

 Preface

 The GNOME 2.0 Desktop for the Solaris Operating Environment Troubleshooting Guide describes known problems with the GNOME 2.0 Desktop for the SolarisTM 8 operating environment and the Solaris 9 operating environment.
 The guide provides workarounds for many of the known problems.